phianova/todoapp-fatfish/README.md

 ### Automated testing
 I set up Jest to create snapshot tests and unit tests for my frontend components.
 However, I unfortunately ran into an issue with my Jest configuration such that I wasn't able to get my frontend testing suite to work in time.
 It seems like a well-documented issue but there should be a solution (see here, and other linked posts on StackOverflow etc: https://github.com/expo/expo/issues/11012), I just unfortunately didn't have time to find it!
-My attempt at creating frontend tests can be found on the 6-frontend-tests branch in the repository for reference - it involved changing a fair bit of the Redux code structure so I didn't feel merging it would be a good idea given the test suite wasn't working.
+My attempt at creating frontend tests can be found on the `6-frontend-tests` branch in the repository for reference - it involved changing a fair bit of the Redux code structure so I didn't feel merging it would be a good idea given the test suite wasn't working.
 I created some tests for my API endpoints with Supertest in api/index.test.ts.
 This suite of tests can be run in the /api directory with `npm run test`.
 Again, had I known how temperamental Mongoose could be with Jest, I would perhaps have opted for DynamoDB data storage instead.

 ### Monorepo/separate repos
 I went for a monorepo.
-I think it makes sense to have one repo per product - not one repo for an entire company's activities, but one repo for everything to do with a singular product.
-This is partly just for "tidiness" - keeping everything in one place, where you need it, to avoid context switching - but also so that changes to one part of the product can easily be tested for any unintended impacts across the whole scope of the product.
+I think it makes sense to have one repo for everything to do with a singular product.
+This is partly just for "tidiness" - keeping everything in one place to avoid context switching - but also so that changes to one part of the product can easily be tested for any unintended impacts across the whole scope of the product.

 ### Code structure
 I began with the boilerplate Expo app and tweaked the structure to meet my needs.
 As this was a very basic app, I didn't need some of the functionality therein so I removed it to make the file structure clearer and cleaner.
 For the backend Express API, I separated out the router from the index and controller to clearly indicate which functionality lay with each stage.